 By the mid-eighteenth century, the otherworldly applications for tarot cards had spread from Italy to different parts of Europe.
 In France, author Antoine Court de Gébelin attested that the tarot depended on a blessed book composed by Egyptian ministers and brought to Europe by Gypsies from Africa.
 Truly, tarot cards originated before the presence of Gypsies in Europe, who really came from Asia instead of Africa.

-In contrast to Crowley, many are worried about Tarot inceptions and among these antiquarians, practitioners, healers, spiritualists and authors there are numerous who accept the appropriate responses do lie solidly in Ancient Egypt.
-The Theosophers, following on from Madame Blavatsky and her exemplary work 'The Secret Doctrine' (1888) are the elective Egyptologists, essayists that incorporate John Gordon and Katy Noura Butler who declare that Ancient Egypt is more old than we might suspect and that the Ancient Egyptians watched the insight and information on Atlantis."
+In contrast to Crowley, many are worried about Tarot inceptions and among these antiquarians, practitioners, healers, spiritualists, and authors there are numerous who accept the appropriate responses do lie solidly in Ancient Egypt.
+The Theosophers, following on from Madame Blavatsky and her exemplary work 'The Secret Doctrine (1888) are the elective Egyptologists, essayists that incorporate John Gordon and Katy Noura Butler who declare that Ancient Egypt is older than we might suspect and that the Ancient Egyptians watched the insight and information on Atlantis."